How To Get Customer Feedback

 Always say thank you when someone gives you feedback.
 You could send a personal thank-you email or even mention constructive feedback in your company newsletter (with the customer's permission, of course).

-Analysing and interpreting customer feedback
+Analyse and interpret customer feedback

 Then there are different ways to analyse feedback: